csantiago132/node-address-book/README.md

 In the near future, I want to add:

-- [ ] Increase tests stuites
+- [ ] Increase and refactor tests suites
-- [ ] Add coverage report thru Coveralls
+- [ ] Add coverage reports thru Coveralls
 - [ ] Build a front-end and create an UI for the application

 ## Built With